-Incorporating su stainability into the rebuild of Naenae Pool Cost Design for the pool is yet to be completed and the cost of sustainability features is not yet clear.
-Energy and heating systems are estimated at \$6.5M.
-Timing Completed in 2024 Lead division Naenae Pool project team (supported by Climate and Waste) Emission reductions From 2024, council would see a drop in emissions of up to 400 TCO 2 -e annually, compared with the energy profile of the original gas heated pool.
+Incorporating sust Incorporating sustainability into the rebuild of Naenae Pool Cost Design for the pool is yet to be completed and the cost of sustainability features is not yet clear.
+Energy and heating systems are estimated at \$6.5 million.
+Timing Completed in 2024 Lead division Naenae Pool project team (supported by Climate and Waste) Emission reductions From 2024, council would see a drop in emissions of up to $400 \text{ TCO}2\text{E}$ annually, compared with the energy profile of the original gas heated pool.
 Note: This reduction is already captured in our carbon reduction pathway but will be confirmed before construction starts in 2022.)

-5. Incorporating sustainability into the RiverLink project
+5. Incorporating sustainability into the RiverLink flood protection project

-We're looking to achieve an Infrastructure Sustainability (IS) rating of Excellent for the RiverLink project, with measures in place to reduce carbon emissions associated with its construction.
+We're looking to achieve an Infrastructure Sustainability (IS) rating of excellent for the RiverLink project, with measures also in place to reduce carbon emissions associated with its construction.

-The New Zealand Upgrade Programme (NZUP) requires the RiverLink project team to identify step-change initiatives that will improve delivery, health and safety, and social and sustainability outcomes - and conversations about this are already underway between project partners.
+The New Zealand Upgrade Programme (NZUP) requires the RiverLink project team to identify stepchange initiatives that will improve delivery, health and safety, and social and sustainability outcomes - and conversations about this are already underway between project partners.

 As well as setting a financial budget, council would like to set a carbon budget for the RiverLink project.
-As a first step, we're looking to set a carbon budget based on the existing design, which could potentially be used as a threshold - those bidding on an alliance contract would be required to quantify the carbon emissions resulting from their ideas at the tender stage and would be held to account for the targets they set throughout the project.
+As a first step, we're looking to set a carbon budget based on the existing design, which could potentially be used as a threshold - those bidding on an alliance contract (where all parties involved in a job work collaboratively, sharing the costs of any risks and the gains when a job goes better than expected) would be required to quantify the carbon emissions resulting from their ideas at the tender stage and would be held to account for the targets they set throughout the project.